Coal Hollow Fire Update

 Rocky Mountain Incident Management Team- Dan Dallas, Incident Commander

 Hours of operation: 7 a.m. – 9 p.m.

-In the southwest area of the fire, three hotshot crews were added to staffing with continued direct and indirect attack in Division X, constructing handline from the dozer line to Lake Fork Road.
+In the southwest area of the fire, Division X, construction of indirect hand and dozer line has been ongoing along Lake Fork Road.
 Hotshot crews will continue this today.
-In Division Z, work along the Lake Fork Road continued removing fuels along the road.
-Chippers are expected to be part of this prep work, reducing downed vegetation as the fire approaches.
-Additional firefighters were inserted in the division to prepare as the fire approaches.
-In the northwest, much of the additional containment announced today occurred in Division J. Firefighters spent much of the day securing uncontained line and strengthening the line down to the Lake Fork Road to reduce safety hazards for the crew.
+In Division Z, work along the Lake Fork Road continued removing fuels along the road using chippers to reduce downed vegetation.
+In the northwest, Division J, a helitack crew spent much of the day securing uncontained line and strengthening the line down to the Lake Fork Road to reduce safety hazards for the crew.
 This work will continue today.

 Information Briefing: Daily public information briefings are held at the info board at the Fairview Chevron, located at the Junction of Hwy 31 and Hwy 89 at 4 p.m.

 NOTE: The Manti-La Sal closure orders can be found on national forest website: https://www.fs.usda.gov/mantilasal/

 Location: 15 miles southeast of Spanish Fork, UT Start Date: August 4, 2018

 Size: 29,860 acres Total Personnel: 642 Cause: Lightning

 Percent Contained: 47%

 Resources Include: 4 Type 1 hand crews, 8 Type 2 hand crews, 33 engines, 5 dozers, 12 water tenders, 7 helicopters, 2 fixed wing air tankers, 1 air attack platforms, 3 masticators and overhead/support personnel